-Project management is a process that consists mainly of five stages: Conception, Planning, Execution, Performance and Project Close.
+Project Management is a process that consists mainly of five stages: Conception, Planning, Execution, Performance, and Project Close.
 These phases are not a random terminology we came up with; there is actually a Project Management Institute (a non-profit organization) that outlined this in a book.
-The PMBOK (Project Management Book of Knowledge) contains the fundamental practises Project Managers can use to bring out the best results.
+The PMBOK (Project Management Book of Knowledge) contains the fundamental practices Project Managers can use to bring out the best results.

 Each project’s lifecycle should give answers to important questions such as: